Terms, Conditions, Disclaimer

 Affordable Bankruptcy Program

 The Affordable Bankruptcy Program involves a two-contract approach to filing chapter 7 bankruptcy.
-The first step of the Two-Contract Procedure does not contemplate a complete bankruptcy filing.
+The first step of the Two-Contract Procedure does not contemplate a complete bankruptcy filing or all of the costs and fees associated with a complete bankruptcy case.
 Only filing the bare essential (“Bare Bones”) documents to get a bankruptcy case will be filed with the bankruptcy court and the court filing fee will not be paid in full.

 After the Bare Bones are filed with the court, you will be required to sign a second engagement agreement and authorization for automatic withdraw to engage the firm to complete the bankruptcy case.
 You will also sign an acknowledgement of the following: